xunilrj/sandbox/sources/cpp/packedvsnode/readme.md

 ==3987==
 ```

-Here valgrind is just confirming our command line.
+Here "Valgrind" is just confirming our command line.
 So far so good.

 ```
 --3987-- warning: L3 cache found, using its data for the LL simulation.
 ```

 Ok, here we have the first important info.
-Valgrind identified that my computer have three levels of cache.
+"Valgrind" identified that my computer have three levels of cache.
 These days, L1 and L2 are inside the core chip, therefore are faster.

 L3, level three, is shared between all cores.

 In a NUMA environment the L3 is not shared across NUMAs, just between cores of one of the NUMAs.

 The important part here is that L3 is being considered as LL, the "Last Level" of cache.
-We will see some statistica about this later.
+We will see some statistics about this later.

 ```
 ==3987== error calling PR_SET_PTRACER, vgdb might block